tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 You can think of these points as levels 1 through 4.
 What information should you show to users at each level?

+Beyond layers of information, you can also start by showing basic information first and more advanced information at different stages.
+According to Jakob Nielsen:

+> Progressive disclosure is the best tool so far: show people the basics first, and once they understand that, allow them to get to the expert features.
+But don't show everything all at once or you will only confuse people and they will waste endless time messing with features that they don't need yet.</blockquote>
+&mdash; <a href="https://www.interaction-design.org/encyclopedia/progressive_disclosure.html">Interaction Design</a>

 ### Doc portal homepage

-It depends on the size and scope of your products and documentation, but generally the doc portal home likely lists the various product documentation available.
+It depends on the size and scope of your products and documentation, but generally the doc portal homepage likely lists the various product documentation available.

 Here's an example with Microsoft's Azure documentation.